 I see counseling as a collaborative process that means working together ~ exploring and striving to reach therapeutic goals.
-I may recommend a variety of approaches designed to help you reach therapeutic goals including: in-session suggestions, therapeutic interpretations, challenging your thought or behaviour patterns, experiential exercises, EMDR, testing, professional referrals, guided imagery, community resources, video-taping of sessions (with your consent), and assignments to be completed outside of the session.
+I may recommend a variety of approaches designed to help you reach therapeutic goals including: in-session suggestions, therapeutic interpretations, challenging your thought or behaviour patterns, experiential exercises, EMDR, testing, professional referrals, community resources, video-taping of sessions (with your consent), and assignments to be completed outside of the session.
 I believe that in some cases, clients can be best served by a treatment team approach and consultation within your treatment team will be essential in achieving your goals.
 Either of us may refuse to participate in services or specific modes of therapy and we will discuss the reasons and pros and cons of those decisions.
 Change is not always comfortable.
 We may be discussing things that are confusing or troubling and at times you may leave sessions feeling uncomfortable, upset or with questions left for you to process and work on for or in the next session.
-Therapeutically resolving unpleasant events and relationship patterns can arouse intense feelings.
+Therapeutically addressing unpleasant events and relationship patterns can arouse intense feelings.
 Seeking to resolve problems can similarly lead to discomfort as well as relationship changes that may not be originally intended.
 We will work together for a desirable outcome; however, there is a possibility that the goals of therapy will not be met.

 Therapy is not an exact science and sometimes, despite therapy, situations will worsen.
 I always welcome your thoughts about how this process is working and any concerns you may have.
 The more information we have from each other, the greater likelihood of a desired outcome from therapy.
 At times, to maintain the highest possible standards of care for you, I may seek appropriate supervision or consultation regarding your care and treatment.
 If it does not appear to me that you are benefiting from treatment, I reserve the right to refer you to a physician for medication evaluation, a treatment facility or agency or to another therapist.
+You may seek a second opinion from another therapist or terminate therapy at any time.

-Sexual intimacy is never appropriate in a professional counseling relationship.
+Sexual intimacy is never appropriate in a professional relationship and should be reported [information on reporting is listed at the bottom of this document.]